-Compensation Calculator – How Much Can You Claim?
+Compensation Calculator – Check How Much You Can Claim

 Below, you can use our free compensation payout calculator.
 It’s ideal if you’re looking to learn more after being hurt in the likes of a car accident or an accident at work.
 It can also help with medical negligence and data breach compensation claims too.

-If you’d rather speak to us than use the accident at work claim calculator, please don’t hesitate to get in touch.
+If you’d rather speak to us than use the claim calculator, please don’t hesitate to get in touch.
 We have a number of contact methods you can use to reach us:

 - Call us on 0800 073 8804